syncfusion-content/blazor-docs/blazor/pivot-table/getting-started-webapp.md

 ## Create a new Blazor Web App

 You can create a **Blazor Web App** using Visual Studio 2022 via [Microsoft Templates](https://learn.microsoft.com/en-us/aspnet/core/blazor/tooling?view=aspnetcore-8.0) or the [Syncfusion Blazor Extension](https://blazor.syncfusion.com/documentation/visual-studio-integration/template-studio).

-While creating a Blazor Web App, configure corresponding [Interactive render mode](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0#render-modes) and [Interactivity location](https://learn.microsoft.com/en-us/aspnet/core/blazor/tooling?view=aspnetcore-8.0&pivots=windows).
+You need to configure the corresponding [Interactive render mode](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0#render-modes) and [Interactivity location](https://learn.microsoft.com/en-us/aspnet/core/blazor/tooling?view=aspnetcore-8.0&pivots=windows) while creating a Blazor Web Application.

 ## Install Syncfusion Blazor PivotTable and Themes NuGet in the App

 To add **Blazor Pivot Table** component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install [Syncfusion.Blazor.PivotTable](https://www.nuget.org/packages/Syncfusion.Blazor.PivotTable) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/).

-For a web app with `WebAssembly` or `Auto` interactive render mode, install the Syncfusion NuGet packages in the project where you intend to add the components.
+If you select an **Interactive render mode** as `WebAssembly` or `Auto`, you can install the NuGet package in the project any where to add component in Web App.

 Alternatively, you can utilize the following package manager command to achieve the same.

 {% tabs %}
 {% highlight C# tabtitle="Package Manager" %}